 One of the largest brewers in Latin America, Ambev is the largest Brazilian company in terms of market cap.
 It’s also the third-largest in the entire Southern Hemisphere.
 And yet, its stock is trading for a pittance.

-Ambev’s 2020 fiscal year profits fell by 3.7%.
-And that’s naturally driven down its share price a bit.
-But the company’s sale volume was impacted greatly by regional restrictions related to the pandemic.
-Short term, it’s uncertain as to when restrictions in all 16 countries Ambev operates will be relaxed.
+Ambev’s 2021 fiscal year profits eked up slightly.
+And that’s naturally driven up its share price slightly.
 However, long term, Ambev is well-positioned with its focus on Central and Latin America, which are made up of several emerging economies.
 A growing middle class and high rates of economic growth make Ambev a beer stock to keep a very close eye on.

 The largest brewer in the world has a veritable chokehold on the industry.
 With more than 500 beer brands in its product line, the company makes 17 individual beers that generate more than $1 billion in annual sales.
 And it owns half of the 10 highest-selling beer brands in the world.
 Nonetheless, the pandemic hit InBev pretty hard.
 But it’s well-positioned for a rebound when backyard barbecues return.

 Household names like Budweiser, Bud Light and Stella Artois are sure to be filling up plenty of coolers this summer.
 InBev is also making some major headway into the $3 billion hard seltzer industry.
 It currently offers Bud Light Seltzer, BL Lemonade Seltzer, BON V!V, Natty Light Seltzer and Michelob Ultra Seltzer.
 It will also be introducing Travis Scott’s hard seltzer line CACTI to the market.
 Additionally, the reopening of neighborhood bars and restaurants should play a major role in invigorating the sales of both old and new product lines.
-That makes this a beer stock to pick up before the sales figures are released at the end of the quarter.
+That makes this one of the best beer stocks to buy before the sales figures are released at the end of the quarter.

 Boston Beer Company